 Stax Braintree Payment Gateway

 A payment gateway is a must-have for online stores.
-In fact, research shows that 74.3% of Americans made an online purchase in 2021 alone.
+In fact, research from 2023 shows that 69% of Americans said they’ve used a digital payment method in the past 3 months when making a purchase .
 And the best way for online businesses to start accepting payments is with a payment gateway.

 In this article, we’ll explore the ins and outs of payment gateways including how they work and how you could go about implementing them in your business.